DEFRA/defra-wdio-core/README.md

 You must have the Java Development Kit installed.
 Visit [Oracle](https://www.oracle.com/technetwork/java/javase/downloads/jdk12-downloads-5295953.html) and choose the version for your system.

+**Note:** if prompted by your system to install JDK, do not install the version your system recommends; please follow the link above.

 ## Getting Started

 In terminal, make a project folder: